-Here the behavior of an agent is given by a binary function Update, taking a Message and an InitState as input and returning a new state.
+Here the behavior of an agent is given by an arity-2 function Update, taking a Message and an InitState as input and returning a new state.
 This code is available as agent.erl.

 A Simple Memory Cell Agent.
 As an example of a simple agent consider the memory cell programmed as follows: